CalinRadoni/BuildNumberInc/README.md

 __BuildNumberInc__ is an application to auto-increment the build number of a C/C++ project

+## Note

+This repository is archived because I have no use for this application any more.

 ## Usage

 Add the executable and the arguments to the pre-build step of your IDE.